lennysh/tabinator/README.md

 # Tabinator

-This project has been converted from a static Nginx site to a dynamic web application powered by a Node.js backend.
+This project provides a dynamic web application powered by a Node.js backend, designed to help you manage browser tabs by saving and organizing links.

-This allows the user interface (UI) to create, update, and delete entries in the `links.yaml` file.
+The user interface (UI) allows you to create, update, and delete entries, which are saved directly to the `links.yaml` file on the server.

 ## Architecture

-* **Frontend:** The `index.html` file remains the UI.
-It now uses JavaScript's `fetch` to talk to a local API instead of reading `links.yaml` directly.
+* **Frontend:** The `index.html` file provides the UI and uses JavaScript's `fetch` to communicate with the backend API.

-* **Backend:** A new `server.js` file (using Node.js and Express) runs a web server.
+* **Backend:** A `server.js` file (using Node.js and Express) runs a web server.
 This server is responsible for:

   1. Serving the `index.html` file.
   2. Providing an API for managing the links.
   3. Reading from and writing to the `links.yaml` file on the server.

 ## API Endpoints